-The Israelites fed upon the "Passover Lamb," and drank the "blood of the grape" as a symbol of its blood.
+Under the Old Covenant, the Israelites fed upon the "Passover Lamb," and drank the "blood of the grape" as a symbol of its blood.

-Jesus, the "Lamb of God," is now the "Sacrificial Lamb."
+Under the New Covenant, Jesus, the "Lamb of God," is now the "Sacrificial Lamb."

 In Luke 22:19 Jesus and His disciples celebrated the Passover meal, the last supper they would have before His death.
 At this supper, Jesus inaugurated the "New Covenant," and commanded His Followers to partake of the "Communion," in remembrance of Him.

-This is to confirm total faith and commitment to Jesus' New covenant.
+This is to confirm total faith and commitment to Jesus' New Covenant.